OscarAzeem/InformaticaPowerCenter/InfoPowerCenter.md

     * Choose a name, user name and password
     * In the Conect String box, you should write the **System Data Sources in the System DNS tab whithin the ODBC Data Source Administrator program** of the following path *C:\Windows\System32\odbcad32.exe*.
     * Notice this System Data Source Name is also stored in the *C:\Windows\ODBC.INI* file

+# Administrator configuration

+## How to Configure a Repository Service
+* Windows Button -> Informatica 9.6.1 -> Server -> Informatica Administrator Home
+* User: Administrator - Password: Administrator
+* On the Serices and Nodes tab, select actions
+* Select: PowerCenter Repository Service
+* Choose the RepositoryDatabase (already created in the DBMS server)
+* Check the box: No content exists under specified connection string.
+* Check the box: Enable version control (A versioned ...)